duse-io/secret-sharing-dart/README.md

 Those tools enable quick access for share generation and secret recovering and have both an included help via `--help`.

-Btw, this library is compatible to (flower-pot's Ruby implementation of Shamir's Secret Sharing)[https://github.com/flower-pot/secret_sharing].
+Btw, this library is compatible to [flower-pot's Ruby implementation of Shamir's Secret Sharing](https://github.com/flower-pot/secret_sharing).